biokraft/biokraft/README.md

 ### Hi there, I'm Seán 👋

 I'm a Data Scientist who loves to build.
-My focus is on the intersection of **Software Engineering, System Design, and AI**.
-I'm passionate about creating tools and workflows that amplify developer productivity and exploring the cutting edge of what's possible.
+My focus is on the intersection of **Software Engineering, System Design, and AI/ML**.
+I'm passionate about creating tools and workflows that amplify developer productivity and exploring the cutting edge of what's possible, right now.

-Right now, I'm channeling this passion in a few key areas:
+Currently, I'm channeling this passion in a few key areas:

 ---